 There’s no limit to how many miles you can earn with Capital One Venture, and your miles won’t expire for as long as you keep the card open.

 Understanding the benefits of transfer partners

-You’re probably not thinking much about travel right now, but if you prefer holding onto your miles and transferring them to airline and hotel partners when travel resumes, the Capital One Venture has that feature, too.
+If you prefer redeeming your miles by transferring them to airline and hotel partners, the Capital One Venture has that feature, too.
 Better still, you don’t have to choose one way or the other.
 You can use some of your miles to redeem with the Purchase Eraser, while transferring other miles to a partner like Wyndham or JetBlue.

 In total, Capital One supports mileage transfers to 15 travel partners — 13 airline programs and 2 hotel alliances:

 As you can see, most of these partners transfer at a 2-to-1.5 ratio, which effectively means that for every dollar you spend on the Venture card, you’ll end up with 1.5 points or miles after you transfer them.
 The exceptions are Emirates, Singapore and Accor, which utilize a 2-to-1 ratio.
 Also, keep in mind that while some partners recognize transfers instantly, others take between 1 and 5 business days to process.

 Why would you transfer miles instead of redeeming them for your own travel purchases?
 Because sometimes airlines and hotels sell travel for different rates depending on whether you’re paying in cash or miles.
 Particularly on high-demand dates and over the holidays, you can often find extraordinary deals when paying for a pricey hotel or airline ticket via transferred miles.